 OpenTok Archives Won’t Upload to S3

-We’ve seen that some partners may run into trouble linking their Amazon S3 bucket and OpenTok together, usually due to improper permissions for the bucket.
+We’ve seen that some partners may run into trouble linking their Amazon S3 bucket and OpenTok together, typically, it is caused due to:

 Receiving the “Your archive failed to upload” email may be unhelpful to partners who understand their upload failed, but need to know the specific reason why.
 We’ve come up with a simple cURL script anyone can use to test their S3 credentials, that uploads a dummy file to their S3 storage bucket, letting you view the specific S3 error response.
 Open your terminal and copy/paste the following: